$426,291Average Value$176Average Price per Sq Ft26Homes For Sale

 Long Neck Demographics and Home Trends

-On average, homes in Long Neck, Millsboro sell after 55 days on the market compared to the national average of 53 days.
-The median sale price for homes in Long Neck, Millsboro over the last 12 months is $338,000, down 10% from the median home sale price over the previous 12 months.
+On average, homes in Long Neck, Millsboro sell after 90 days on the market compared to the national average of 56 days.
+The median sale price for homes in Long Neck, Millsboro over the last 12 months is $344,900, up 4% from the median home sale price over the previous 12 months.

 Welcome to 8 Clam Road, a delightful 3-bedroom, 1-bath seasonal cottage nestled in the heart of Paradise Cove, one of the Indian River Bay’s best-kept secrets.
 This cozy waterfront community offers a relaxed, close-knit atmosphere and unbeatable access to the water — just steps from your front door.
 Set along the shores of Indian River Bay, Paradise Cove offers a laid-back coastal lifestyle with

-Welcome to 34368 Beach Plum Drive, a rare opportunity in the heart of the highly sought-after Pot-Nets Bayside community in Long Neck, Delaware.
+*BACK ON MARKET AT NO FAULT OF SELLER - BRING AN OFFER* Welcome to 34368 Beach Plum Drive, a rare opportunity in the heart of the highly sought-after Pot-Nets Bayside community in Long Neck, Delaware.
 Just steps from the Indian River Bay and one street over from the iconic Paradise Grill, this 2-bedroom - 2 bath home is full of potential and ready for your personal touch.
-The home offers comfortable main-level living with a spacious layout and
+The home offers

 The townhouse at 26767 Chatham Lane, Unit B195, in Millsboro, Delaware, is ideally situated for those seeking proximity to water-based recreation, dining, and entertainment options.
 Located on the Long Neck peninsula, this property is just minutes away from Delaware's coastal towns, including Rehoboth Beach and Lewes, offering easy access to public boat slips on the Indian River and Rehoboth Bay.